MeanderingAI/ToolBox/README.md

 These distributions have implementations of pdf, log_pdf, cdf, log_cdf, and sampling.

+## Hidden Markov Model

+Traditional implementation of forward and backward algorithm.

 ## Multi-Arm Bandit

 Here we provide the following multi-arm bandit implementations;